Peter-210/makerspace-calculator/README.md

 # C++ Template

+## TODO
+- Create a linker that places everything in src into one file
+- Modify script/make.sh to run gtest with -t flag
+  - Must run test first then src.
+Else clean -c before running -t

 ## Build and Run
 1. Run the Docker Container
 - If on Windows, make sure to launch `Docker Desktop` first